matatata/matatata.github.io/MacOpentrack.md

 Also remember to configure a "Center" Keyboard Binding in opentrack's Options.
 You'll need it.
 Tweak the mappings and so on.
 Have fun.

 ## Notes on installing x-plane plugins
-Installing unsigned X-Plane plugins often requires removing the qurantine flags by executing `sudo xattr -c opentrack.xpl` or `sudo xattr -cr .` inside the plugin's folder in case it comes in a folder which is quite common.
+Installing unsigned X-Plane plugins often requires removing the qurantine flags by executing `sudo xattr -c opentrack.xpl` in this case or `sudo xattr -cr .` inside the plugin's folder in case it comes in a folder which is quite common.
 Only do that for software you trust!
 Alternatively let macOS warn you and you'll have to trust the plugin in the system preferences.

 ## Building